ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

 - Worked with a large-scale dataset (~6.8M reviews, ~800k products, ~23k brands) to understand the jewelry market on Amazon.

-- Cleaned and structured the data to analyze products, brands, prices, ratings, and review text.
+- Cleaned and structured the data to analyze products, brands, prices, ratings, and review texts.

 - Compared brands performances: